2019 BOARD OF DIRECTORS

 Max was also a member of various mental health organizations including Athletes Connected, Mental Health America's Collegiate Mental Health Innovation Council (CMHIC), and Co-Chair of the Central Student Government Mental Health Task Force (MHTF).
 He helped identify problems related to campus climate and resources at Michigan, and co-authored a report that made 13 recommendations towards holistic mental health improvements.
 For his work, Max received the 2018 Jed Foundation’s Student Voice of Mental Health Award.

-Samuel Orley is an Investment Banking Analyst at Greentech Capital, a sustainability-focused advisory firm.
+Samuel Orley is an Investment Banking Associate at Greentech Capital, a sustainability-focused advisory firm.
 He graduated with Distinction from University of Michigan's Ross School of Business, where he served as Wolverine Support Network's Executive Director.
 During this time, the organization grew to 600+ students and received interest from students and administrators at 40+ universities across the country.

 In loving memory of his brother George, Sam is determined to transform the social stigmas, timing inconveniences and financial burdens often associated with mental health and help-seeking.
 At Ross, he participated in the Center for Positive Organizations' Magnify Immersion Program and as a panelist or keynote for various mental health-related events.
 He has served as a Member of Mental Health America's Collegiate Mental Health Innovation Council (CMHIC) and was the 2018 recipient of UM Depression Center's Student Mental Health Advocate Award and JED Foundation's Student Voice of Mental Health Award.